harmboschloo/StarfighterProject/README.md

 # Starfighter

 Starfighter is an arcade-style 2D space combat game.
-In this prototype you can fly a spaceship to hunt down drones.
+Currently you can fly a spaceship to hunt down drones.
 Play by yourself or together with (or against) a friend on the same computer.
 And watch out for the asteroids!

 The game runs in your browser and is made using [GWT](http://www.gwtproject.org/).
 You can play the game at <http://harmmade.com/starfighter/>

-The prototype was made in 2011 and has been put on hold since then.
+The game is still a prototype and was made in 2011.
+It has been put on hold since then.

 ## License